adityatw/misc/README.md

 # misc
-Miscellaneous scripts for data science and machine learning
+Miscellaneous scripts for data science and machine learning; written with R and Python.